dron-dronych/python-algorithms/README.md

 ### Divide-n-conquer
 Main principle is to divide a problem into **disjoint** problems and tackle each separately until the solution is found.
 This is achieved by recursively calling these sub-problems.

+### Dynamic Programming
+Divide a problem into sub-problems and "optimize" recursive approach so that instead of calling recursive procedure you use the results precomputed before.
+This reduces the overall running time as comprared to recursive procedures.

 ## Contents